AEgan/team-logistics/README.md

 These issues can be dealt with, mainly with more graceful error handling, and I may get to it later, but now I am more interested on other projects.

 This scope of this project is significantly larger than it had to be, and was originally designed the way an implementation in rails would be designed.

-I may go back and do this with rails, and if I do I will link the github repo.
+I am part of a team developing this application further for 67-373.
+If the project is open source I will post the link to the repo in this README.

 :heart: Alex
 :octocat: